Man-sitting-at-table-with-window-scene

 Hayley Ives, Director, Tax Resolutions

-Tax professionals are by now alert to HMRC’s tactics when it comes to ‘one to many’ approaches or “nudge” letter campaigns.
-These approaches are favoured by HMRC because it allows the department to target specific segments of the tax paying (or non-tax paying) public with relatively minimal effort.
+HMRC receives vast amounts of data from multiple sources, which is used by the department to develop 'one-to-many' approaches or 'nudge' letter campaigns.
+These approaches are favoured because they enable officers to target specific segments of the tax paying (or non-tax paying) public using minimal resources.

-Perhaps less well known is that HMRC likes to experiment with different delivery methods (some approaches have been made via email and SMS), target audiences and messaging to gauge what works best and streamline future activity.
+Taskforces experiment with different delivery methods, different audiences and tone of messaging to ascertain what works best and streamline future compliance activity.

 Types of nudges